-IPSI is a weeklong professional development program for professors (all ranks) and post-docs in the field of international affairs who want to build the tools and networks to produce and disseminate policy-relevant academic research.
+The International Policy Summer Institute (IPSI) is a weeklong professional development program for professors of all ranks and post-docs in the field of international affairs who want to build the tools and networks to produce and disseminate policy-relevant academic research.

 Sessions are facilitated by senior faculty and are held in various formats, including:

 - Workshops with executive branch and congressional policymakers, interest groups, NGOs, academics, and think tank researchers, focusing on policy processes and the roles that academic research can play within them;

 - Colloquia with international affairs scholars who have successfully engaged in policy debates;